ekipalen/trigger-process-at-the-first-business-day-of-the-month/README.md

-# Example: Trigger process on the first business day of the month
+# Trigger a Robocorp Control Room process on the first business day of the month

 The purpose of this robot: